7 Things Sneakerheads Need to Stop Bitching About

 I’ve had it up to here.
 Running a sneaker and culture website, I’ve come in to contact with thousands of sneakerheads throughout my years.
 And if there’s one thing that sneakerheads love to do more than collecting sneakers, it’s complaining about them.

-On Reddit or on Twitter, I’m always surrounded by complaints.
-The thing is, ‘heads have been complaining about these same things for years, day in, day out.
-I can only imagine that their reason for complaining would be in expectance of things to one day come good.
-But as they say, complaints fall on deaf ears and it’s only actions that will cause changes.
+Be it on Reddit or Twitter; complaints surround me.
+The thing is, ‘heads have been complaining about these same things day in, day out for years.
+I can only imagine that their reason for complaining would be in expectancy of things to one day come good.
+But as they say, complaints fall on deaf ears, and it’s only actions that will cause changes.

 Be the change you want to see in the world, and if you can’t change it — in the words of Queen Elsa — Let It Go.
 But with these guys, its easier said than done.

-SO, here’s my action; Pointing out the recurring gripes and to tell you how you can move on, because you seem to be having some trouble with them.
+So, here’s my action; Pointing out the recurring gripes and to show you how you can move on, because some people seem to be having some trouble with them.

-Here’s 7 things sneakerheads really need to stop bitching about.
+Here are 7 things sneakerheads really need to stop bitching about:

 First up, let’s get this one out of the way.
 Creases will happen to your shoes.
 It’s inevitable.
 They are, after all, sneakers.
 And you can’t go sneaking around, walking with flat feet.
-But if you are worried about “ruining” your investments (if they’re really investments, you wouldn’t be wearing them, but that’s another story), buy some sneakershields or cut your toes off.
-If you want to complain about creases on your own kicks, do something about it — but if you want to complain about creases on mine, GTFOH.
+But if you are worried about “ruining” your investments (if they are investments, you wouldn’t be wearing them, but that’s another story), buy some sneakershields or cut your toes off.
+If you want to complain about creases on your kicks, do something about it — but if you’re going to complain about creases on mine, GTFOH.

 What other people like

 And while my creases remain my business, so does my taste in sneakers.
-This may be a shock to some people, but — like the football team you support — tastes in sneakers will differ greatly from person to person.
+That may be a shock to some people, but — like the football team you support — tastes in sneakers will differ significantly from person to person.
+If someone loves adidas, you don’t need to pay out on them.
 If someone doesn’t like the Air Jordan 1, it’s sacrilegious — or so they say.

 “Man, fk DJ Khaled.”